 Special Weapons and Tactics (SWAT)

-The Washington County Special Weapons and Tactics (SWAT) is an interagency special response team of qualified city and county officers from within the ranks of the eight law enforcement agencies of Washington County.
-Currently there are 48 members on SWAT: Three Commanders, 31 Tactical Members, 10 Negotiators, and four Communication Members.
-Many of the SWAT members are cross-trained in several areas such as snipers, gas delivery, paramedics, and Canine handlers.
+The Washington County Special Weapons and Tactics (SWAT) is an interagency special response team of qualified city and county officers from within the ranks of the nine law enforcement agencies of Washington County.
+Currently there are 69 members on SWAT: Three Commanders, 38 Tactical Members, 14 Negotiators, and14 Tech Members.
+Many of the SWAT members are cross-trained in several areas such as snipers, breachers, and Canine handlers.

-The team meets for training once a month for an eight hour training session.
+The team meets for training once a month for a 10 hour training session.
 During these sessions officers practice defensive tactics, tactical planning, special weapons training, mission operations and must meet qualification standards several times a year with each weapon they are assigned.
-There are currently two Forest Lake Police Officers assigned to the Washington County SWAT Team.
+There are currently three Forest Lake Police Officers assigned to the Washington County SWAT Team.